 We’ll then talk about linting, which is often considered to be a cousin of SAST that focuses on a much more narrow scope — and there’s a reason why we’re talking about it separately in this article.

 After that, we’ll talk about how we can automate testing using Static Application Security Testing, or SAST.
-SAST evokes mixed feelings among developers and security professionals, and over 60% of developers who responded to GitLab’s 2020 DevSecOps survey said that they don’t run any static application security testing.
+SAST evokes mixed feelings among developers and security professionals, and over 60% of developers who responded to GitLab’s 2020 DevSecOps survey said that they didn’t run any static application security testing.

 Why is that?
 There are many reasons, but one of the primary reasons is that implementing SAST is not easy.
 It’s not just a matter of picking an existing tool, plugging it into an environment, and calling it a day.
 It takes months of effort to get everyone on the same page, perform tests, tweak settings based on those test results, etc…. until it’s an actually helpful solution and not something that gets in the developer’s way.